Towards a Unified View on Visual Parameter-Efficient Transfer Learning: Unified Framework

 where $\text{Tanh}$ is the activation function used for preparing the prefix, which can be replaced by other activation functions such as $\text{RELU}$ and $\text{GELU}$.
 Here, we follow the original prefix implementation as its value ranges from $- 1$ to $1$.
 Given $\displaystyle \mK_p$ and $\displaystyle \mV_p$, Eq. \ref{eq:head} can be rewritten as:

 where $s$ is a scalar for adjusting the effect of PATT.
-Note that without considering the physical meaning of such design, for PETL purpose, one can perform similar practise for any combinations of $\displaystyle \tQ$, $\displaystyle \tK$, and $\displaystyle \tV$.
-Empirically, where to perform the PATT makes little difference, but the amount of trainable parameters brings larger effect for large scale downstream domains.
+Note that without considering the physical meaning of such design, for PETL purpose, one can perform similar practice for any combinations of $\displaystyle \tQ$, $\displaystyle \tK$, and $\displaystyle \tV$.
+This brings connection to the LoRA \citep{hu2022lora} method, which add parallel trainable parameters to $\displaystyle \tQ$ and $\displaystyle \tV$.
+Empirically, where to perform the PATT makes little difference, but the amount of trainable parameters brings larger effect for large-scale downstream domains.